 Midcentury style can often be distinguished by wood surfaces, bold colors, geometric patterns, and clean lines.
 While that may not initially scream "season's greetings" to you, we promise that there are foolproof ways to bring the mid-mod look into your home for the holidays.
 Ahead, we're sharing seven ideas to inspire you to deck the halls in retro style.

-1. Be bold with a colored tree.
+1. Be bold with a colorful tree.

 Midcentury modern design doesn't shy away from color, and this cheerful, pastel tree belonging to Krys of Melodrama is the perfect example of pink done right for the holidays.
 To recreate this look, pair pink with blue, mustard yellow, and green accents for a balanced, retro vibe.